shrikeoos/weathered_front/README.md

 # weathered_front

-This is the frontend of a weather forecast web application.
+This is the frontend of a weather web application.
 The backend can be found [here](https://github.com/romain-ngo/weathered_back).

 - [weathered_front](#weatheredfront)
   - [Folder architecture](#folder-architecture)